mu-semtech/mu-project/README.md

 ### Configuring the dispatcher

 Our book resources will be available on the /books paths.
-The mu-cl-resources service provides GET, POST, PATCH and DELETE operations on this path for free.
-Assuming the books service is known as ‘resource’ in our dispatcher, we will add the following dispatch rule to our dispatcher configuration to forward the incoming requests to the books service:
+The mu-cl-resources service provides GET, POST, PATCH and DELETE operations on this path for free Assuming the books service is known as ‘resource’ in our dispatcher, we will add the following dispatch rule to our dispatcher configuration to forward the incoming requests to the books service:

 ```lisp
 match "/books/*path" do